MoseleyBioinformaticsLab/md_harmonize/doc/index.rst

-.. mdh documentation master file, created by sphinx-quickstart on Sun Sep 11 16:14:46 2022.
+..
+MDH documentation master file, created by sphinx-quickstart on Tue Nov 22 14:54:00 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to mdh's documentation!
+Welcome to MDH's documentation!
 ===============================

 .. toctree::